By: Amanda Ringler on March 6th, 2020

-You’re tired of dealing with cold floors, so you’re ready to insulate your crawl space, but you’re not sure which insulation type will meet your needs.
+You’re tired of dealing with cold floors, so you’re ready to do something about it, but you’re not sure what is the best insulation for crawl spaces.

 Many homeowners can reduce energy bills just by adding or updating the insulation in their homes.
 Many older homes have little to no insulation compared to homes built today, so adding insulation can pay for itself in just a few years, according to the U.S. Department of Energy.
 This includes the crawl space, which is responsible for cold floors and pesky drafts.